wronb-david/practice-projects/README.md

 More details in the [project's own markdown file](YTDL%20GUI/readme.md)

 ## XUnitTesting

 This project acts as a "playground" to experiment with the different features of the XUnit testing library.
 I'm also using this project to implement some of the common design patterns (Currently: Singleton & Decorator).

+## DysonSphereProgram Calculator (Added: 2021-03-08) [WIP]

+This is a small C++17 console application parses two command line arguments (color, rate) and then prints a list of buildings & resources required to produce the matrices of the given color at the given rate.

+Currently only handles the command line arguments.

 ## Currently Looking into ...